 2,100 memoranda of conversations ("memcons"), published on microfiche and available online to subscribers

-at the ProQuest Digital National
+at the ProQuest Digital National Security Archive.

 Twenty of the documents in this collection have been made available online to the general public, not just to subscribers, in National Security Archive Electronic Briefing Book No. 192.
 These include: